Tizoc-/rshell/README.md

 when more that one of the io redirection on the first one is taken into account

 passing in nothing causes segmentation fault

+Bug signals
+---
+cd cant take ~ or no arguments

+^C doesnt  print out new prompt

+when running rshell inside of another rhsell when pressing ^C cause it to skipping two lines instead of just one

+^C only prints out new prompt when enter is pressed